McMenamins: Oregon

-McMenamins establishments in Portland include Back Stage Bar, Bagdad Theatre, Crystall Ballroom, the Crystal Hotel, Kennedy School, Lola's Room, Mission Theater and Pub, and Rams Head Pub.
+McMenamins establishments in Portland include Back Stage Bar, Bagdad Theatre, Crystal Ballroom, the Crystal Hotel, Kennedy School, Lola's Room, Mission Theater and Pub, and Rams Head Pub.
 The business also operates in the National Cash Register Building in the St. Johns neighborhood.

 McMenamins operates at Imbrie Farm in Hillsboro and in the Boon Brick Store in Salem.
 The Grand Lodge Hotel and Hotel Oregon operate in Forest Grove and McMinnville, respectively.
 Edgefield operates at the Multnomah County Poor Farm in Troutdale.
 McMenamins also operates the Old St. Francis School in Bend.

 Washington

 In Washington, McMenamins operates in the Anderson School in Bothell, the Olympic Club Hotel in Centralia, and the Elks Temple in Tacoma.

 Passport program

 McMenamins has a passport program where visitors get stamps from each McMenamins property.
 Once all the stamps in a general area are collected, visitors can redeem a prize.
 People who visit all McMenamins properties are called "Cosmic Tripsters," (or "Tripsters,") and are entitled to certain benefits, discounts, and special parties.